 Case study: Quirónsalud Sagrado Corazón Hospital (QSCH) is located in Sevilla (Spain, csa zone).
-In 2012, a living wall of 40 m2, a felt system with pockets in which the plant root balls are inserted, was installed on the external façade facing the hall.
+In 2012, a living wall of 40 m, a felt system with pockets in which the plant root balls are inserted, was installed on the external facade facing the hall.
 Twenty-six pre-coded questions divided in 4 categories (personal data, attitude towards green elements, Self-Reported Psychological Well-Being Gai and 'contingent valuation') and the options for responses have been submitted to 555 people.
 From the interviews the following results have been obtained.
 When viewing the LW, 82% of participants feel happy and calm, 87.7% of participants feel more positive emotions or reactions, around 60% of them feel serenity or welfare and 31% happiness.
 Finally, 30% of the respondents showed negative (mainly allergies) or no reactions, and only 3.8% expressed indifference or negative feelings in all the items.
 'Calm' and 'happiness' were the answers preferred, followed by 'pleasant' and 'stimulating' [8].

-The green wall couldn't directly be used to create a net of relationship because of their not accessibility.
-However, it's interesting to investigate how the green wall associated with some other urban furniture can create a comfortable space where people can meet each other.
+The green wall are not directly used to create a space for socialization, because they are not accessible.
+However, the green wall, associated with some other urban furniture, can create a comfortable space where people can meet.
 This space can use the advantages related to the green wall and at the same time can promote the interactions.
-In addition, some art associations were founded to transform these green walls into real works of art.

 Case study: Breathe O2 living art installation was made in the USA in 2014.
 The installation is made up of more than 3500 annual, perennials and tropical plants with a large leaf-pattern that represent Michigan native trees.
 The installation is 22 feet tall and 150 feet large [9].

-Green wall is one of the best solutions that could help the improvement of air quality.
-Some plants, depending on their form and dimension, can capture the air pollutant and consume CO2 to develop their vital function, and introduce O2 in the air.
-Case study: green walls can also contribute to air pollutants removal as much as 11,7%-40% of NO2, and 42%-60% of PM10, 40% O3, 3,5% SO2, 1,34% CO and also 1,34% PM25.
-[10].
+The green wall is one of the best solutions that could improve air quality.
+Some plants, depending on their form and dimension, can capture the air pollutant and consume $CO_2$ to develop their vital function, and introduce $O_2$ in the air.

+Case study: According to the review of Manso et al. (2021), green walls can also contribute to air pollutants removal as much as 11,7%-40% of $NO_2$ , and 42%-60% of $PM{10}$ , 40% $O_3$ , 3,5% $SO_2$ , 1,34% $CO_2$ and also 1,34% $PM{25}$ [10].